vmpyre/discord-crypto-price-bot/README.md

 sudo docker run -d discord-price-bot
 ```

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

+## Support
+If you have any questions or feedback, feel free to message me on discord Vmpyre#0505